eBZtec/cyberark-privilege-cloud-connector/README.md

 # CyberArk Privilege Cloud Connector

-Connector to provisioning Users and Groups for CyberArk Privilege Cloud.
+Connector to provisioning Users for CyberArk Privilege Cloud.

 ## Capabilities and Features